berkinozturk/berkinozturk/README.md

 <h1 align="center">Hi there, I'm Berkin! 👋</h1>
-<h3 align="center">M.Sc.
-Software Engineering @Berlin.
-Love working with Java, love back-end.</h3>

-- 🌱 I’m currently learning **Spring**
+<h3 align="center">Full Stack Developer in Berlin.
+Love working with Java mostly, but I am a person who aims to solve all kinds of problems with engineering.</h3>

-- 👀 Mostly develop projects in Java
+- 👀 Someone who creates projects by constantly learning new technologies.

 - 📫 How to reach me: <a href="mailto:beerkinozturk@gmail.com">Send an Email</a>